 Client ID + " " + Session State

-The OP frame has access to Browser state at the OP (in a cookie or in HTML5 storage) that it uses to calculate and compare the OP session state that was passed by the RP.
+The OP iframe has access to Browser state at the OP (in a cookie or in HTML5 storage) that it uses to calculate and compare with the OP session state that was passed by the RP.

 The OP iframe MUST recalculate it from the previously obtained Client ID, the source origin URL (from the postMessage), and the current OP Browser state.
 If the received value and the calculated value do not match, then the OP iframe MUST postMessage the string changed back to the source.
 If it matched, then it MUST postMessage the string unchanged.